 Here are some of the pros of becoming a financial analyst:

 - The field has an attractive growth opportunity

-- There is no limit for professional growth in business analysis
+- There is no limit to professional growth in business analysis

-- There is a high remuneration that investment banking companies offer
+- There is high remuneration that investment banking companies offer

 - Financial analysts can work in fields like media, investment banking, etc